-So without further adieu, here are 20 foods to help prevent cancer!
+So without further adieu, here are the top 20 cancer-fighting foods!

 Kale is pretty much the best vegetable to be eating on a regular basis.
 Since it has gone mainstream, you are also no longer the (only) health nut in the break room with raw green stuff on your plate – added bonus.
 The nutrients in cruciferous vegetables offer somewhat rare protection against DNA damage – which can often result in cancer.

-Why is kale so special?
+Why is kale one of the best cancer-fighting foods?
 Well, one reason is that kale offers the most polyphenol content of any cruciferous vegetable.
 Kale also contains sulforaphane, which is a bioactive compound shown to be very helpful for preventing cancer.
 Eat up!

 The anti-cancer effect of spinach glycoglycerolipids is due to angiogenesis inhibition.
 In more detail, this is based on the selective inhibition of DNA polymerase activity.
 For practical uses, all you need to remember is that the more spinach you have, the better your odds of fighting cancer.

 Cauliflower is a little bit forgotten when it comes to scientific research, but you will find that there are quite a few studies linking cauliflower to potentially lower rates of cancer.
 Cauliflower not only has antioxidants, but also has sulfur-containing nutrients which help fight against cancer.